appukuttan-shailesh/Website/README.md

 ### OCNS Website

-This is a repositrory of tools, scripts, and documentation for use by the [OCNS website](http://cnsorg.org/) webmaster(s).
+This is a repository of tools, scripts, and documentation for use by the [OCNS website](http://cnsorg.org/) webmaster(s).

 Please refer to the [individual branches](https://github.com/OCNS/Website/branches/all) for files relating to individual conferences.